ResidenciaTICBrisa/03_Robotica/nao-programs/naoqi-2.1/cpp/about-the-examples.md

 using the NAOqi 2.1 C++98 programming interface.

 The NAOqi 2.1 Application Programming Interface only supports C++98, regardless of the compiler used.
-All the examples were tested on the GCC 4.8.2 and cmake 2.8.12 available on the repositories of Ubuntu 14.04, codenamed *trusty*.
+All the examples were compiled by the GCC 4.8.2 and cmake 2.8.12 available on the repositories of Ubuntu 14.04, codenamed *trusty* and tested on a NAOH25V40 robot, a NAO v4 with a complete body including the feet FSRs.

 The following examples are included: